A 17-year long career in consulting wasn’t enough for Kelly Dolan, co-founder and CEO of Ingage Partners

 By Brittany York

-Brittany York is a professor of English composition at the University of Cincinnati and a teacher at the Regional Institute of Torah and Secular Studies.
+Brittany York is a professor of English composition at the University of Cincinnati and a project manager for Charitable Words.
 She also edits the For Good section of SoapboxMedia.